Criminal Macabre: A Cal McDonald Mystery

 Criminal Macabre: A Cal McDonald Mystery is a comic book series starring Cal McDonald, an antihero American comic book character created in 1990 by writer Steve Niles.
 The character's adventures have been published by Dark Horse Comics and later IDW Publishing.

 Cal himself is akin to John Constantine, a DC Comics paranormal detective.
-He takes illicit drugs, and befriends a network of ghouls to assist him in his cases.
-Policemen do not really care to be involved with Cal.
+He takes illicit drugs, and befriends a network of ghouls to assist him with his cases.
+Police do not really care to be involved with Cal.

 Publishing history

 Cal McDonald's first story, entitled "Big-Head", was released in 1990 as part of the anthology comic Fly in My Eye: Daughters of Fly In My Eye from Arcane Comix, with art by Jim Whiting.
 That story led directly to the four-part "Hairball", serialized in Dark Horse Presents #102-105 in 1996.
 Hairball was later printed as a one-shot comic.

 Cal's subsequent appearances were in two 2002 novels, Savage Membrane, and Guns, Drugs and Monsters.
 In the latter, Cal relocated to Los Angeles, after following a living, severed head searching for its body.

 Following the novels, Cal made his return to comic book form in the Dark Horse Comics mini-series, Criminal Macabre (2003) with Ben Templesmith as artist.
 The two would pair up again for a one-shot comic titled "Love Me Tenderloin" in 2004.
 Cal's adventures have continued in other mini-series such as "Last Train to Deadsville" and "Supernatural Freak Machine", both with artist Kelley Jones, where he re-encountered the severed head.
 Next, he starred in the mini-series "Two Red Eyes" with artist Kyle Hotz, where he does battle with the vampire Nosferatu.
 He also made a brief appearance in short story format in the Dark Horse Comics released title Drawing on your Nightmares, again with Ben Templesmith as artist.
 From there, he went on to do "My Demon Baby" and "Cell Block 666" with artist Nick Stakal.
 The series "Two Red Eyes" started a trend continuing in "My Demon Baby", where action film actor Thomas Jane would portray Cal on the issue's covers, stylized by artist Tim Bradstreet.

 During the release of some of the comic book series there was another novel released in 2003 titled Dial M for Monster: A Cal McDonald Collection.
 This novel included several short stories featuring Cal.

 Criminal Macabre: The Complete Cal McDonald Stories collects the entire catalogue of Cal McDonald short stories (not the comic stories) until this point.
 It was released on December 26 of 2007.